itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Use the pain of your past as fuel that will drive you straight to a better future! #Motivation #Challenges #Success #Lessons
 * The Person who knows "How To work" will always have a job.
 The Person Who Knows "Why To work" will always Be His Boss. :) #Smart #Motivation #Success
 * Envy is the art of counting the other fellows blessings instead of one's own. - Harold Coffin. #Envy #Life
-* Being a Good Person is Very Difficult.
-Its like being a Goal Keeper.
-No matter How many Goals you Saved, The people remember Only the Goals you Missed. #Life #Motivation #Reality
 * Everything is Temporary.
 Thoughts, emotion, people and scenery.
 Do not become attached, just flow with it. #Life #Reality #Motivation
-* Not treating them the way they treated you is the best revenge. #Revenge #People #Challenges #Motivation
-* To change your life, you need to change your priorities. #Life #Success #Motivation
-* Life starts when you stop waiting for someone to come and save you. #Life #Advice #Motivation
 * There are people in life whom you forget with time but, there are few people with whom you forget time.
 Never lose them. #Life #People #Challenges
 * Search for a beautiful heart.
 Not necessarily a beautiful face.
 Beautiful people are not always good.
 But good people are always beautiful! #Life #People #Motivation
 * The less you respond to rude, critical, argumentative people, the more peaceful your life becomes. #Motivation #Success
 * Mind is not a dustbin to keep anger hatred and jealousy.
 But it's a treasure box to keep love happiness and sweet memories. #Mind #Motivation
-* Distance is my new answer.
-I no longer react or argue.
-I simply withdraw. #Withdraw #Peace #Life
 * Not everyone deserves an invite to your next chapter, no matter who they are. #Motivation #Self #Success
 * Just observer and play smart.
 You don't need to react to everything. #React #Life #Advice #Success
 * If they don't see the value of having you, don't try to convince them. #Life #People #Advice #Challenges
 * Give it up or give it a go - this is a choice that will change your life.
 Make the right one. #Life #Advice #Success #Motivation
 * Do not let what others did to you, affect what you do to others! #Life #Challenges #Motivation #Positivity
 * What other people think of you is not your weight to carry.
 Free yourself! #Self #Peace #Motivation
-* Challenges are what make life interesting and overcoming them is what makes life meaningful. #Challengers #Life #Motivation
+* Challenges are what make life interesting and overcoming them is what makes life meaningful. #Challenges #Life #Motivation
-* You can live in the past all you want, but that’s not going to give you a better future. #Motivation #Past #Success
-* There are hidden blessings in every struggle. #Challenges #Motivation
 * Don't carry your past self with you into the new chapters.
-* People hate when you show them how it feels to be treated the way they treat you. #People #Reality #
+* People hate when you show them how it feels to be treated the way they treat you. #People #Reality
-* Never apologize for the distance you needed in order to heal. #Self #Peace #Challenges #Motivation
 * A Winner is just a loser who tried one more time. #Motivation #Success
 * Any lesson you refuse to learn, will repeat until you do. #Life #Lessons
 * In order to succeed, we must first believe that we can, When Things change inside you, Things change around you. #Change #Success #Motivation
 * The days you are most uncomfortable are the days you learn the most about yourself! #Challenges #Motivation #Self
 * "Success is to measured not so much by the position one has reached in life as by the obstacles which he has overcome while trying to succeed." #Success #Motivation
-* Stop expecting and start accepting.
-You will surely find peace. #Peace #Motivation
 * Try to be a rainbow in someone’s cloud. – Maya Angelou
 * Be so good they can’t ignore you. – Steve Martin
 * What we think, we become. – Buddha
 * Die with memories, not dreams. – Unknown
 * Aspire to inspire before we expire. – Unknown
-* Never regret anything that made you smile. – Mark Twain
 * You would be hatred when you start prioritizing your life and career, and it is alright.
 * Sometimes you need to make choices that might break your heart but certainly heals your soul.
 * Worry is a conversation you have with yourself about things you CANNOT CHANGE.